Fall of Jericho: Biblical account

 According to the Book of Joshua, when the Israelites were encamped at Shittim opposite Jericho, ready to cross the river, Joshua, as a final preparation, sent out two spies to Jericho.
 The spies stayed in the house of Rahab, a local prostitute.
 The king of Jericho sent soldiers who asked Rahab to bring out the spies.
 Instead, she hid them under bundles of flax on the roof.
 After escaping, the spies promised to spare Rahab and her family after taking the city, if she would mark her house by hanging a red cord out the window.

 After the Israelites crossed the Jordan, the king of Jericho ordered that the gates of the walls be closed.
 God commanded Joshua to go around the walls of Jericho for six days, once every day, and seven times on the seventh day.
-God commanded the city to be attacked by seven priests blowing trumpets, with the Ark of the Covenant in front of them and all the people behind the Ark of the Covenant.
+God commanded the city to be attacked by seven priests blowing horns, with the Ark of the Covenant in front of them and all the people behind the Ark of the Covenant.
 They encircled the wall of Jericho once a day for the first six days, and then encircled the city seven times on the seventh day.
-After the sound of the shofar sounded a great blow, the Israelites cheered and the city walls fell beneath them.
+After the shofar (horn) sounded a great blow, the Israelites shouted, and the city walls fell beneath them.

-Following God's law, the Israelites killed every man and woman of every age, as well as the oxen, sheep, and donkeys.
+Following God's law, the Israelites killed every man and woman, the young and the old, as well as the oxen, sheep, and donkeys.
 Only Rahab, her parents, brothers and all "those who belonged to her" were spared.
 They were incorporated into Israel.
 Joshua then cursed anybody who rebuilt the foundations and gates, with the deaths of their firstborn and youngest child respectively.
 This was eventually fulfilled by Hiel the Bethelite under King Ahab's reign.